PdxCodeGuild/Full-Stack-Day-Class/practice/bio-layout.md

 # Practice: Bio Layout

-Keep your bio's HTML as `bio.html` and enhance your style sheet already in `bio.css`.
+Save your solution in `practice/bio`.
+Add to your existing `site.css`.

 Also finish all of the requirements of the [original problem](/practice/bio.md) and the [style problem](/practice/bio-style.md).

 Let's practice using layout in your bio: